bw316618-ship-it/Local-Jarvis/README.md

 - Document ingestion for building your knowledge base
 - Runs completely offline — no data leaves your machine

+## Quick start (Windows)

+Download this repo as a ZIP, extract it anywhere, and double-click **`start_jarvis.bat`**.

+On the first run it will create a virtual environment and install dependencies automatically -- this can take a few minutes.
+Every run after that starts instantly.
+Make sure [Python 3.11](https://www.python.org/downloads/) and [Ollama](https://ollama.com) are installed first (the script will tell you if either is missing).

 ## Requirements

 - Python 3.11
 - [Ollama](https://ollama.com) installed and running locally

 ## Setup

+If you're not using `start_jarvis.bat` (e.g. on macOS/Linux, or if you prefer running things manually), set up by hand:

 Install dependencies: